 Is it fair for a mom to have to fight an angry dad about cutting off part of their kid’s penis?
 No!
-It’s straight-up theater of the absurd.
+It’s absurd.
 But there may be no other choice.

 “Dad has the penis so I let him decide”

 As much as this might sound like a good way to involve a father in decision-making, it ultimately permits a mother to sidestep her parental obligation of protecting her child from danger.
 Partners can share or split responsibility for picking a name, a pediatrician, first foods, a babysitter, a parenting style, an education plan, and so many other decisions that don’t involve permanently injuring the baby.

 Many dads are eager to play active roles in all aspects of their children’s development and well-being.
 If the choice a father is most passionate about involves unnecessary surgery on someone else’s penis, both partners need to think critically about why that is.